joelparkerhenderson/issues/README.md

 Pros: easy to understand what the team will work on and in what order; compatible with many bug trackers, todo list apps, and task management tools.

-Deprecated: some teams use Priority 0 (P0) to mean emergency alert or release blocker.
+Misguided: some teams use Priority 0 (P0) to mean emergency alert or release blocker.

 ### Score by severity of impact

 Example: Severity 1 (minimal impact) to 5 (catastrophic impact).

-Analogy: the Saffir-Simpson Hurricane scale of 1 (minimal), 2 (moderate), 3 (extensive), 4 (extreme), 5 (catastophic).
+Analogy: the Saffir-Simpson Hurricane scale of 1 (minimal), 2 (moderate), 3 (extensive), 4 (extreme), 5 (catastrophic).

 Benefits: easy to understand in terms of business impact; can use real world analogies; good for color coding from green to red; different evaluators can assess severity in each of their own perspectives, independent of what to work on first.

-Deprecated: some teams reverse the scale and use "Severity 0" (catastrophic) to 5 (mimimal).
+Misguided: some teams reverse the scale and use "Severity 0" (catastrophic) to 5 (mimimal).
 We do not recommend this because it's backwards.

 ### Score by magnitude of damage